This post may contain affiliate links. Please read our disclosure policy.

 How To Make Donut Holes

-These step-by-step photos and instructions help you visualize how to make a small batch of donut holes.
+These photos and instructions help you visualize how to make a small batch of donut holes.
 See the recipe box below for ingredient amounts and full recipe instructions.

 four photos showing how to make the batter for donuts.

-Donut holes frying in oil.
+a small batch of donut holes frying in oil.

 Expert Tips